1900s in Western fashion

 Fashionable Londoners in front of Harrods, 1909.
 The trailing skirts which were very tight showing skin and broad-brimmed hats of mid-decade narrower dresses and hats with deep crowns.
 Men wear top hats with formal morning dress or bowlers with lounge suits.

 Fashion in the period 1900–1909 in the Western world continued the severe, long and elegant lines of the late 1890s.
-Tall, stiff collars characterize the period, as do women's broad hats and full "Gibson Girl" hairstyles.
+Tall, stiff collars characterized the period, as did women's broad hats and full "Gibson Girl" hairstyles.
 A new, columnar silhouette introduced by the couturiers of Paris late in the decade signaled the approaching abandonment of the corset as an indispensable garment.